The Tax Disputes and Litigation Review: Switzerland

 Areas of focus

 More generally, Swiss tax authorities are paying more attention to transfer pricing issues and take a stricter approach with regard to structures and intra-group transactions involving offshore entities and locations.
 Swiss tax authorities follow the OECD Guidelines, and therefore the methods said guidelines propose.
-It is, however, recommended to request a tax ruling depending on the complexity of the case.
+However, it is recommended to request a tax ruling depending on the complexity of the case.

 Outlook and conclusions

-Swiss tax law has undergone many changes following the entry into force of the Tax Reform and AHV Financing on 1 January 2020.
-Aside from the repeal of special tax statuses, this reform aims to maintain Switzerland's attractiveness by lowering corporate income tax rates and by introducing cantonal patent box and additional R&D tax deductions.
-As of April 2020, Switzerland also began the process of reforming its WHT system.
+Swiss tax law has undergone a myriad of changes following the entry into force of the Federal Act on Tax Reform and AHV Financing on 1 January 2020.
+Aside from the repeal of special tax statuses, this reform aimed to maintain Switzerland's attractiveness by lowering corporate income tax rates and by introducing cantonal patent box and additional R&D tax deductions.
+As of April 2020, Switzerland also began the process of reforming its withholding tax system.

 More generally, it should be remembered that Swiss tax authorities take a stricter approach in many areas, such as in transfer pricing cases, and that many practices that have been accepted previously, in the field of offshore structures, for instance, are being challenged more and more by Swiss tax administrations.
 This particularly comes as a result of the massive international effort led by the OECD to fight against tax avoidance.